clanmeeting/node-jwt-generator-aws-lambda/README.md

-# node-jwt-generator-aws-lambda
+# JWT Generator Serverless Deployment to AWS
-Host your own JWT generator with AWS Lambda + API Gateway on the most popular cloud platform
+Generate a JWT token for Clan Meeting Video Conferencing API and replace the static test token with short-lived tokens.
+Deploy the JWT generator on AWS cloud.